LF0217/learngit/readme.txt

 my name is fei liu
 Git is a great software
 Git is a free software
-Create a new branch div
+Create a new branch div and study